BCDevOps/developer-experience/docs/kcMigration/KeycloakMigration.md

 - Product owner:
 - Technical lead:

+At this point, there are no immediate actions required to migrate.
+Once the new service name(s) are in place, you will be required to update your realm's KeyCloak configurations as well as any application links to the keycloak DNS.
+We will inform the community in [RocketChat #sso channel](https://chat.pathfinder.gov.bc.ca/channel/sso) as well as product owners as the start date approaches so that you can plan ahead for some sprint time to work on the relevant tasks.

 ### Migration plan and phases:
 Phase 1. test out the impact on KeyCloak in a multi-domain setup